synthesized-io/fairlens/docs/user_guide/fairness.rst

-There are multiple definitions of fairness in literature, and while many can be contentious, results are often considered fair if they are independent of legally protected characteristics such as age, gender, ethnicity, etc. [1]_
+There are multiple definitions of fairness in literature, and while many can be contentious, results are often considered fair if they are independent of legally protected characteristics such as age, gender, and ethnicity [1]_.

 .. math::